Harrychangtw/portfolio_site/content/projects/2025_04_12_portfolio.md

 ### Performance Optimization

-A custom script, `optimize-images.js`, was built to automate media processing:
+A custom script was built to automate media processing:

 - Converts all images to **WebP** format.
 - Resizes and compresses images with variable quality settings depending on usage.